Thibo04/pythongroupproject/README.md

-# Python group project: cybersecurity-multitool
+# Python group project: Cybersecurity Multifunction Program

 ## Overview

-Project members: Thibo, Samuel, Luca, Garret, Marc, Alan.
+Project members: Alan, Garret, Luca, Marc, Samuel, Thibo.

 This is a Group project in the course Skills:Programing by Mario Silic.
 The project written in Python3 is a Cybersecurity-Multitool, which offers the user a mini-program with an interface, from which it can choose several services.

 It demonstrates basic security concepts such as port scanning, firewall and DoS simulation, OS and service fingerprinting,